Family members stand behind Lyle and Erik Menendez as they await a decision that could see them released from prison

 By Chelsea Bailey and Amanda Musa, CNN

-(CNN) — As the Los Angeles County district attorney weighs new evidence that could see Lyle and Erik Menendez released from prison after more than 30 years, nearly two dozen of their relatives are expected to speak on their behalf at a news conference Wednesday.
+(CNN) — Relatives of Lyle and Erik Menendez on Wednesday called for their release from prison after more than 30 years as the Los Angeles County district attorney weighs new evidence in the murder of their parents.

+More than two dozen relatives of the brothers announced a coalition Tuesday urging authorities to review the case and to resentence the two men in light of evidence they said demonstrated they were victims of abuse at the hands of their father.

-In 1996, the Menendez brothers were convicted and sentenced to life in prison without the possibility of parole for the murders of their parents, Jose and Kitty, in their Beverly Hills home.
+In 1996, the Menendez brothers were convicted and sentenced to life in prison without the possibility of parole for the shooting deaths of their parents, Jose and Kitty, in their Beverly Hills home.

 Although they’ve never denied killing their parents, both men maintained during their trial that they acted in self-defense and suffered years of physical and sexual abuse from their father.